Development teams can leverage Work to describe, plan and keep track of development activities.

 Links between work

-Some relationships are unidirectional and some relationships can be directional.
-For instance, 'Relates to' is unidirectional.
+Some relationships are bidirectional and some relationships can be unidirectional.
+For instance, 'Relates to' is bidirectional.
 When a work item relates to another, the latter work item also relates to the former.
-On the other hand, 'Predecessor of' is directional.
+On the other hand, 'Predecessor of' is unidirectional.
 When a work item is a predecessor of another work item, the latter is a successor of the former.
+It is not possible to link work to itself.

 By default, the Software Factory is shipped with common relationship types.
 However, the types of relationships between work and their directionality can be configured freely in the Advanced menu under Master data - Specification.